Reliable Cellular Automata with Self-Organization: Codes

-Here we outline a cellular automaton $M_{1}$ that block-simulates a cellular automaton $M_{2}$ correctly as long as at most a single error occurs in a colony work period of size $U$.
-The outline is very informal: it is only intended to give some framework to refer to later: in particular, we add a few more fields to the fields of local states introduced earlier.
-For simplicity, these fields are not defined here in a way to make the cellular automaton separable in the sense defined in ~\ref{sss.bandwidth}.
-They could be made so with a few adjustments but we want to keep the introduction simple.
+Here we outline a cellular automaton \( M_{1} \) that block-simulates a cellular automaton \( M_{2} \) correctly as long as at most a single error occurs in a colony work period of size \( \U \).
+The outline is very informal: it is only intended to give some framework to refer to later: in particular, we add a few more fields to the local states in addition to the ones introduced earlier.

-The automaton $M_{1}$ is not universal, i.e.~the automaton $M_{2}$ cannot be chosen arbitrarily.
-Among others, this is due to the fact that the address field of a cell of $M_{1}$ will hold its address within its colony.
-But we will see later that universality is not needed in this context.
+The automaton \( M_{1} \) is not intrinsically universal, so the automaton \( M_{2} \) cannot be chosen arbitrarily.
+Among others, this is due to the fact that the address field of a cell of \( M_{1} \) will hold its address within its colony \footnote{We could avoid non-constant size fields, but since it is not necessary, for simplicity we keep them}.
+But we will see later that intrinsic universality is not needed in this context.

-The cells of $M_{1}$ will have, besides the $\Addr$ field, also a field $\Age$\glo{age@$\Age$}.
-If no errors occur then in the $i$-th step of the colony work period, each cell will have the number $i$ in the field $\Age$.
-There are also fields called $\Mail$, $\Info$, $\fld{Work}$, $\Hold$, $\fld{Prog}$.
+The cells of \( M_{1} \) will have, besides the \( \Addr \) field, also a field \( \Age \)\glo{age@\( \Age \)}.
+If no errors occur then in the \( i \)-th step of the colony work period, each cell will have the number \( i \) in the field \( \Age \).
+There are also fields called \( \Mail \), \( \Info \), \( \fld{Work} \), \( \Hold \), \( \fld{Prog} \).

-The $\Info$ field holds the state of the represented cell of $M_{2}$ in three copies.
-The $\Hold$\glo{hold@$\Hold$} field will hold parts of the final result before it will be, in the last step of the work period, copied into $\Info$.
+The \( \Info \) field holds the state of the represented cell of \( M_{2} \) in three copies.
+The \( \Hold \)\glo{hold@\( \Hold \)} field will hold parts of the final result before it will be, in the last step of the work period, copied into \( \Info \).
 The role of the other fields is clear.

-The program will be described from the point of view of a certain colony $\cC$.
+The program will be described from the point of view of a certain colony \( \cC \).
 Here is an informal description of the activities taking place in the first third of the work period.